tarunreddykaithe/SocialMediaTrendAnalysis/README.md

 Spark Streaming - Python program that reads data from kafka using Spark Streaming and then uses "pysolr" dependency to writes the data   to solr document.

-Banana/Apache Superset- Load tweets from Solr and display different charts like Top Countries, Map-Based tweets.
+Banana- Load tweets from Solr and display different charts like Top Countries, Map-Based tweets.

 ## Architecture
 ![Architecture](Architecture.JPG)